andrewacashner/hearingfaithms/chapters/chapter-3.md

 the gift of faith, as Lapide explains in his commentary on John 1:12 (with a polemical eye on his Calvinist compatriots in the Low Countries):
-"God gives the power to become sons of God to those who freely receive Christ by faith and obedience, excluding those who do not with to receive him."
+"God gives the power to become sons of God to those who freely receive Christ by faith and obedience, excluding those who do not wish to receive him."
 [@Lapide:Gospels19C, 882:
 "Hoc est enim quot ait hic St. Joanes, Deum dedisse potestatem filios Dei his qui libere Christum per fidem et obedientiam receperunt, exclusis iis, qui eum